jahid-razan/Data-Architecutre-Nanodegree/Data Governance/README.md

 ![](Conceptual_ERD.PNG)

-2. Design the draft version of the Enterprise Data Catalog by documenting the metadata in an [Excel spreadsheet]().
+2. Design the draft version of the Enterprise Data Catalog by documenting the metadata in an [Excel spreadsheet](https://github.com/jahid-razan/Data-Architecutre-Nanodegree/blob/main/Data%20Governance/Business%20metadata.xlsx).

-3. Profile the data to identify 3 data quality issues.
-Create a document that lists each data quality issue, its description, and a suggested remediation strategy for each.
+3. Profile the data to identify data quality issues.
+Create a [document](https://github.com/jahid-razan/Data-Architecutre-Nanodegree/blob/main/Data%20Governance/Business%20metadata.xlsx) that lists each data quality issue, its description, and a suggested remediation strategy for each.

 4. Design a data quality dashboard that will report on the issues you’ve identified above plus at least 1 more issue that you foresee might occur in the future.